Red-white-blue bag: Material and structure

-Material for making the bags is mainly the polyethylene.
-This fabrics are being knitted horizontally and vertically, and it is tightly knitted to create characteristics of being windproof and waterproof.
+The bags are usually constructed from polyethylene.
+It is tightly knitted horizontally and vertically, to ensure wind and water resistance.
 Although the fabric is highly durable, the zippers easily break.

 Culture

-After the transfer of sovereignty of Hong Kong, Red-White-Blue bag has been part of Hong Kongers' collective memory and used to represent some of Hong Kong's core values and beliefs.
+After the transfer of sovereignty over Hong Kong, Red-White-Blue bag has been part of Hong Kongers' collective memory and used to represent some of Hong Kong's core values and beliefs.
 It is believed to be a material that express the localness of Hong Kong, because the bags have been very popular in Hong Kong since the 1950s.

 The material has been used to represent the industrious life of Hong Kong people in the 1950s and 1960s.
 Despite the cheapness of the material, it is very adaptable and durable to different scenarios as it was used for weatherproofing in the 1950s.
 The adaptable feature of the bag also symbolised Hong Kong people's resilient spirit and hardship.

 Artist Stanley Wong began the Red White Blue artwork series in 2001, culminating in an exhibition in the Hong Kong Heritage Museum in 2004-5 which was said to have set the tone of subsequent discourse in the use of the red-white-blue motif in Hong Kong public art.

 Sam Hui, a Hong Kong Cantopop musician and songwriter, who is famous for performing Cantonese songs that relates to Hong Kong's lifestyle and culture, wore a red-white-blue costumes to symbolize the Red-White-Blue bags and the Hong Kong spirit during his concert in 2004.

 In 2006, Louis Vuitton adapted the Red-White-Blue-bag and redesigned into handbags with their logos printed on it.
-Although the designer of the bag claimed that the use of color is to represent the national flag of France, the bags immediately received favorable reviews for its showing of cheapness.
+Although the designer of the bag claimed that the use of color is to represent the national flag of France, the bags immediately received unfavorable reviews for its showing of cheapness.
 Chinese critics considered the bag a failed attempt to convert their “rural worker’s bag” to high culture.

 Hong Kong lifestyle design and retail brand company Goods of Desire (G.O.D.) remodelled the red-white-blue bags and adapted the color design to their products targeting the younger generation.
 It later became a fashionable icon in popular culture and further reinforce the core value, design and meanings of R-W-B to Hong Kong’s youth generation.

 As part of the rebuild of Hung Hom MTR station in the early 2020s, artist Jaffa Lam created an artwork that features the patterns of the nylon bags printed on glass panels, as well as sculptures of historic luggage and bags.